senaite/senaite.sync/README.rst

 In order to get SENAITE.SYNC running properly both :code:`senaite.api` and :code:`senaite.jsonapi` are required in the source and destination instances.
 However, :code:`senaite.sync` is only required in the destination instance (where the data is to be imported).

-To install SENAITE SYNC, you simply have to add :code:`senaite.sync` into the :code:`eggs` section of your :code:`buildout.cfg`::
+To install SENAITE.SYNC, you simply have to add :code:`senaite.sync` into the :code:`eggs` section of your :code:`buildout.cfg`::

     eggs =